Our Team & Board

-Mr. Chavez is the President of the New Mexico Angels.
-President since 2008, he has been an angel investor since 2003.
+Mr. Chavez has served as the President of the New Mexico Angels since 2008 and has been an active angel investor since 2003.
 Mr. Chavez is also the Managing Director of Phase One Ventures, a start-up fund out of Santa Fe, NM and Managing Director of New Mexico Start-Up Factory I,II and III and a General Partner of NMA Ventures.
 Outside of the Angels, he is the President of Tafoya and Brainerd Partners LLC, a nationwide business development consulting firm.
 Prior to his work in consulting, Mr. Chavez was appointed Cabinet Secretary of the Taxation and Revenue Department by by New Mexico Governor Gary Johnson.
 During his six year tenure as Tax Secretary he also served as the President of the Federation of Taxation Administrators for one year.

 Mr. Chavez received the following degrees from New Mexico State University: Master of Business Administration, Bachelor of Art in Economics and Bachelor of Business Administration in Finance.

 Dorian Rader is Managing Partner at New Mexico Angel spin-off, NMA Ventures.
 She is also the former the Executive Director and co-founder of New Mexico Start-Up Factory, a technology transfer organization, paired with an investment fund that licenses innovations from research institutions to create investable high-tech companies.
 An experienced water entrepreneur herself, Dorian has launched 14 high-tech companies, all of which are located in the State of New Mexico.
 With a background in finance and operations, she has a proven track record of taking companies from idea to industry, while ensuring the formation of a stable and fiscally responsible corporate infrastructure.

 sherman mccorkle, board member